 Willie’s Warriors elevates the leadership of Black women across the Chicago region, creating a pipeline and network of Black women leaders committed to equity and justice in Chicago.

-The Willie’s Warriors curriculum focuses on systems change, economic empowerment, communications and building alliances across movements and communities.
-Warriors have the opportunity to learn from experts and each other, gaining a deeper sense of themselves as leaders and how to sustain themselves while moving their communities forward.
+A co-created curriculum focuses on systems change, economic empowerment, communications and building alliances across movements and communities.
+Warriors have the opportunity to learn from experts and each other.

-Willie’s Warriors is open to Black women from all sectors and industries interested in nurturing their leadership and relationships with other Black women leaders in the Chicago region.
+Willie’s Warriors is open to Black women from all sectors, industries and educational background interested in nurturing their leadership and relationships with other Black women leaders in the Chicago region.